 If there is a request for m words, and no block exists of exactly size m, then a larger block must be used instead.
 One possibility in this case is that the entire block is given away to the memory allocation request.
 This might be desirable when the size of the block is only slightly larger than the request.
 This is because saving a tiny block that is too small to be useful for a future memory request might not be worthwhile.
-Alternatively, for a free block of size k, with k > m, up to k - m space may be retained by the memory manager to form a new free block, while the rest is used to service the request.
+Alternatively, for a free block of size k, with k>m, up to k-m space may be retained by the memory manager to form a new free block, while the rest is used to service the request.

-Memory managers can suffer from two types of fragmentation.
-External fragmentation occurs when a series of memory requests result in lots of small free blocks, no one of which is useful for servicing typical requests.
+Memory managers can suffer from two types of fragmentation, which refers to unused space that is too small to be useful.
+External fragmentation occurs when a series of memory requests and releases results in small free blocks.
 Internal fragmentation occurs when more than m words are allocated to a request for m words, wasting free storage.
 This is equivalent to the internal fragmentation that occurs when files are allocated in multiples of the cluster size.
 The difference between internal and external fragmentation is illustrated by Figure 12.10.